Advertiser Disclosure

 Since the Chase Sapphire Lounges are being launched in partnership with The Club, anyone with a credit card that has access to Priority Pass will be able to visit Chase Sapphire Lounges.

 Primary cardmembers and authorized users with the Chase Sapphire Reserve®, J.P.
-Morgan Reserve Card, or The Ritz-Carlton™ Credit Card who have activated their complimentary Priority Pass lounge access can enter the Boston Sapphire Lounge by The Club.
+Morgan Reserve Card, or The Ritz-Carlton™ Credit Card who have activated their complimentary Priority Pass lounge access can enter any Chase Sapphire Lounge by The Club.
 Chase Sapphire Reserve cardholders and J.P.
 Morgan Reserve cardholders may bring up to 2 guests per Priority Pass membership card, per visit, for free, and additional guests for $27.
 Ritz-Carlton cardholders may bring unlimited guests at no charge.
 There’s no additional charge for children under 2.

 Chase Sapphire Reserve®